 Tellervo Kalleinen and Oliver Kochta-Kalleinen will produce the next contemporary art project

 The 2018–2020 Lönnström Art Museum contemporary art project will be produced by Tellervo Kalleinen and Oliver Kochta-Kalleinen.
-The project proposal, entitled Common Ground – A Public Space Game,
+The project proposal, entitled Conversation Park– A Public Space Game,

 was selected by the board of the Teresia and Rafael Lönnström

 Foundation from among 93 submissions during an open call.
 Produced in

 celebration of the centenary of Finnish independence, the project has a